Ki-muh/Book-review-app/README.md

 # Book Review App

 This project is a development from the facebook/create-react-app.
-The project sources and adds to its data through fetching from a RESTful API.
+The project sources and adds to its data through fetching from a RESTful API, applied in the react useEffect hook.

 ## Use

-The application can be used to track reading progress of various individual books, mark if a book has been read to completion, and post a review for each of the books read.
+The applicattion aims at making it easier for readers to note what they may have taken in from the book availed and also note a review of the books they read.